feschukov/vlc-yaru-dark/README.md

 ## How to contribute
 * [Download VLC media player Skin Editor](https://www.videolan.org/vlc/skineditor.html)
 * Open YaruSkin.xml
-* Make sure to have the Skin.dtdt in the same folder
+* Make sure to have the Skin.dtd in the same folder